Boston in the Summer

 A market and meeting place since 1742, Faneuil Hall is often referred to as the "Cradle of Liberty."
-This well-known stop on the Freedom Trail consists of North Market, Quincy Market, and South Market, and is now a popular destination with many shops and restaurants.
+This well-known stop on the Freedom Trail consists of North Market, Quincy Market, and South Market, and is now a popular destination with over 70 shops and restaurants.

 The Paul Revere House

 The oldest building in downtown Boston, this landmark is known for being the residence of Paul Revere when he left for his famous 1775 "Midnight Ride" to warn John Hancock and Samuel Adams that British troops were preparing to march into the countryside to arrest them.

 Known as "Old Ironsides," the USS Constitution is the oldest commissioned ship in the world (that is still afloat).
 Located at Charlestown Navy Yard, you can tour the ship (currently in Dry Dock Restoration) as well as visit the USS Constitution Museum.

 Below is a listing of just some of the museums in Boston and Cambridge.
 The Museums of Boston website offers additional links to museums of interest in the greater Boston area.
 Click on the name of the museum for information about exhibits, hours of operation, and directions.

 Music, Theater, Movies

 Whether you love performing arts, consider yourself a movie buff, or enjoy listening to live music or readings, Boston offers a wealth of entertainment.